Cresties are some of the easiest pets to take care of, but that is until you see some dreaded diarrhea in their

 The worst part is that cryptosporidiosis is very difficult to diagnose and is often missed out in fecal exams too.
 It’s a hard to treat condition, and timely diagnosis is essential to help geckos make a full recovery.

 It’s important to quarantine a new reptile for 1-2 months before adding it to an already populated

 tank.
 This prevents the spread of any contagious diseases.

 Most geckos, including cresties, often have diarrhea due to stress.
 Since they’re sensitive to their surroundings, any change in the environment, such as improper temperature or relocating to a new enclosure can trigger stress.

 Stress can also be induced during handling.
 Many crested geckos don’t like getting held, so if you notice diarrhea during or right after handling, it’s probably caused due to stress.

-Lastly – and this may be a no-brainer – but housing two male crested geckos or any other reptile species within the tank can induce immense stress, which may also result in diarrhea.
+Lastly – and this may be a no-brainer – but housing two male crested geckos or any other reptile species within the

-It’s ideal to offer live prey to your crestie and to remove any dead insects from the tank ASAP.
+It’s ideal to offer live prey to your crestie and to remove any dead insects from the